Hurricane Sally swamps U.S. Gulf Coast with massive floods, 'unreal' rain

 Sally shut more than a quarter of U.S. Gulf of Mexico offshore oil and gas production.
 Two coastal oil refiners halted or slowed operations, adding to existing outages from last month’s Hurricane Laura and pandemic-related demand losses.

-Reporting by Devika Krishna-Kumar and Catherine Koppel in Mobile, Alabama; additional reporting by Jennifer Hiller in Houston and Stephanie Kelly and Scott DiSavino in New York; Editing by Jonathan Oatis, Steve Orlofsky and Tom Brown
+Reporting by Devika Krishna-Kumar and Catherine Koppel in Mobile, Alabama; additional reporting by Jennifer Hiller in Houston and Stephanie Kelly and Scott DiSavino in New York and Rich McKay in Atlanta.
+Editing by Jonathan Oatis, Steve Orlofsky, Tom Brown, David Gregorio and Lincoln Feast.

 Our Standards: The Thomson Reuters Trust Principles.